 Welcome to UMass Amherst!
 As part of the University of Massachusetts Amherst’s commitment to the well-being of our individual students and the larger UMass Amherst community, all incoming undergraduate students, including all transfer students, are required to complete AlcoholEdu regardless of age.

 AlcoholEdu is an interactive, 2 part, online alcohol and other drug education program that will provide you with tools and information to choose behaviors to help successfully navigate the social pressures of the campus environment and achieve academic success.

-Access to part 1 of the course begins on Monday, August 6, 2018.
-Part 1 takes about 90 minutes and must be completed by, Thursday, August 30, 2018.
-Students must receive at least an 80% on the post-test to be counted as completed.
-Access to the course will be through the New Student Orientation Moodle class.
-Students who do not complete the course by August 30th will have a registration hold placed on their SPIRE accounts and will be unable to register for spring 2019 classes until this requirement is met.
+Access to part 1 of the course begins on Tuesday, August 1, 2023.
+Part 1 takes about 90 minutes and must be completed by Thursday, August 31, 2023.
+Students must receive at least a 70% on the post-test to be counted as completed.
+Access to the course will be through the New Student Orientation & Transitions Moodle class.
+Students who do not complete the course by August 31st will have a registration hold placed on their SPIRE accounts and will be unable to register for spring 2024 classes until this requirement is met.

 If you have any questions, check out the FAQs or email the Center for Health Promotion at CHP@umass.edu.
 For technical assistance, click the “technical help” button in the module.

 Now available as a resource for all students, faculty and staff

 AlcoholEdu is an interactive online alcohol and other drug education program that is now available to the entire UMass community!